byuawsfhtl/HandwritingRecognition/README.md

 conda install -c byu-handwriting-lab hwr
 ```

 Code can then be accessed like any normal python package.
-For example, to use the un-trained recognition model,
+For example, to use the recognition model,
 you could write something like this:

 ```